brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 A microfornight is, as the name suggests, one millionth of a fortnight - which is 14 days.
 In more familiar units, a microfortnight is equal to 1.2096 seconds.

 Following the rules that we have today, formatting 1 microfortnight using `%S` would yield `01.2096`.
-Or, to pick a more interesting time point that is more than a minute since epoch, formatting 123 microfortnights (148.7808 seconds) using `%S` would yield `28.7808`.The question is: what should `%s` print for 123 microfortnights?
+Or, to pick a more interesting time point that is more than a minute since epoch, formatting 123 microfortnights (148.7808 seconds) using `%S` would yield `28.7808`.
+The question is: what should `%s` print for 123 microfortnights?
 I think the appropriate answer is `1487808`.
 That is: while `%S` prints in seconds modulo 60, `%s` prints in the unit that would avoid any decimals - in this case in units of 100μs - and without any modulo.
 And then explicitly providing a precision would affect the number of "decimal" points that are present.
 This makes `%.0s`{.op} always seconds since epoch, regardless of underlying precision.

 That is, a table of examples for formatting `sys_time(microfortnights(123))` would be: